How we are helping

-The Australian Government will provide an estimated $60.5 million in total Official Development Assistance (ODA) to Vanuatu in 2015–16.
+The Australian Government will provide an estimated $66.2 million in total Official Development Assistance (ODA) to Vanuatu in 2019-20.
 This will include an estimated $41.9 million in bilateral funding to Vanuatu managed by DFAT.
-In addition, Australia committed $50 million in cyclone recovery support in 2014–15.

-Vanuatu has a population of around 263,000.
-Seventy per cent of people live in rural areas across 65 of the country’s more than 80 islands.
-One-third of Vanuatu’s population lacks access to basic services and more than 12 per cent live below the national basic needs poverty line.
-Vanuatu’s widely dispersed population increases the service delivery challenge.
-In this context, key development indicators such as literacy and numeracy, immunisation and nutrition are stagnating and, in some cases, declining.
+Vanuatu has a population of around 281,000 (2017).
+Seventy per cent of people live in rural areas across 65 of the country's more than 80 islands.
+One-third of Vanuatu's population lacks access to basic services and more than 12 per cent live below the national basic needs poverty line.
 Violence against women and children is the most common and widespread crime (72 per cent of women experience physical and sexual violence in their life time).

 Tropical Cyclone Pam

 Between 12 and 14 March 2015, Tropical Cyclone Pam struck Vanuatu as a category five cyclone, causing 11 deaths and severe damage to housing, health centres, schools and other critical infrastructure.
-The cyclone has affected the livelihoods of around 195,000 people across four disaster-affected provinces – Tafea, Shefa, Malampa and Penama.
-Vanuatu’s key industries of tourism and agriculture were also damaged.
+The cyclone affected 195,000 people across four disaster-affected provinces - Tafea, Shefa, Malampa and Penama - and affected tourism and agriculture which are key industries in Vanuatu.

-Australian personnel arrived in Vanuatu within 36 hours of the cyclone’s impact.
-Australia has been the largest international contributor to the cyclone response so far, committing $50 million in support for humanitarian and early and long-term recovery needs.
+Australia has been the largest international contributor to the cyclone response, committing $50 million in support for humanitarian and early and long-term recovery needs.
 Our assistance was developed in consultation with the Vanuatu Government and is delivered through Vanuatu Government systems, supporting national leadership in recovering from a large scale disaster.